SeeChen/Self-Learning/REST_Using_Express_JS/README.md

 To improve the application's architecture and better manage functionality, I will introduce additional layers, including DAO (Data Access Object) and Service layers.

 ## 5. API Test
-You can run the server with the command `npm tsx server.ts`.
+You can run the server with the command `npx tsx server.ts`.

 To test my API and understand its functionality, you can use Postman.
 Download the collection file [REST.postman_collection.json](./REST.postman_collection.json) or [click here](https://yiyingpiaopiao.postman.co/workspace/user-api~6adfe4bb-2bc2-4b1d-8ba6-66928967946e/collection/25397697-e8cf12f6-9fa3-44d8-a088-68589638c2f2?action=share&creator=25397697) to access the Postman website.